From Java 8 to Java 11+

 Java Modules

 It was my first real encounter with the Java Platform Module System.
-And I learned that it was now “strict”.
+And I learned that it is now “strict”.

-To sum up, the JVM is now separated in modules, and each module declares what it can access and what it exports explicitly.
-If some code tries to access a part that is not explitly declared, there will be a runtime error like above.
+To sum up, the JVM is now separated into modules, and each module declares what it can access and what it exports explicitly.
+If some code tries to access a part that is not explicitly declared, there will be a runtime error like above.

-For compatibility reasons with previous Java versions, all jars in the classpath that are not modules are all put into an “Unnamed” module.
+For compatibility reasons with previous Java versions, all jars in the classpath that are not modules are placed into an “Unnamed” module.

 I stumbled upon https://github.com/burningwave/core, which allows opening modules, but I did not want to add another dependency to our code base only for that.
 Fortunately, I found another dedicated class that does the job really well, just by calling the internal method.

-A small utility method was added to open all modules the the “Unnamed” one in our code base, and the job was done! … until it crashed again.
+A small utility method was added to open all modules to the “Unnamed” one in our code base, and the job was done – until it crashed again.

-When loading a JDBC Snowflake driver, we still got the an illegal access exception:
+When loading a JDBC Snowflake driver, we still encountered an illegal access exception:

 Caused by: java.lang.reflect.InaccessibleObjectException: Unable to make field long java.nio.Buffer.address accessible: module java.base does not "opens java.nio" to unnamed module @40f9161a